BIOPTIMOD/Forward_Adjoint/README.md

 git checkout BR

-# How to compile the fortran code (required tools cmake and a fortran compiler e.g. gfortran)
+# How to compile the fortran code

+To compile the code use cmake and a fortran compiler e.g. gfortran

 mkdir BUILD